-In the development of the ORSA process of 2020 several adverse scenarios were tested on the market risks, and their impact on the global solvency needs was analysed.
+In the development of the 2021 ORSA process, various adverse scenarios on market risks were tested, and their impact on the global solvency needs was analysed.

 3.3.
-Counterparty risk
+COUNTERPARTY RISK

-3.3.a.
-Exposure to counterparty risks
+3.3.A.
+EXPOSURE TO COUNTERPARTY RISKS

 VidaCaixa is exposed to the risk of unexpected default or deterioration in the credit standing of its counterparties and debtors.